 The youth we work are mobilised in their entrepreneurship groups 5-6 months before the boot camp training begins.
-These groups are now formed and given training in the VIIIage Savings and Loans Approach (VSLA), where the youth groups themselves start saving up.
+These groups are now formed and a given training in the VIIIage Savings and Loans Approach (VSLA), where the youth groups themselves start saving up.
 Over time they will also be able to take out loans.
 After 12 months the savings groups have a share out.
-They can continue the savingsgroup as long as they want to.

-In this way, the youth entrepreneurs will have access to funds to start up their business and they will also have funds to invest in their businesses or to 'save' them if the business suffers any chocks.
+In this way the youth entrepreneurs will have access to funds to start up their business and they will also have funds to invest in their businesses or to 'save' them if the business suffers any chocks.